ha2398/radix-tree/README.md

 We can see that there is a high thread containment due to the increased number of locking operations.
 No parallelism is explored here because the threads are not allowed to work at the same time.

-Analyzing the running time and throughput, we see that the two implementations with worst performance (after sequential), are **lock_level** and **lock_node**.
+Analyzing the running time and throughput, we see that two implementations have similar performance: **lock_level** and **lock_node**.
 The implementation **lock_level** works with mutexes that lock the current level on which they are working in the tree.
 This is expected to be a low performance implementation because, usually, the radix trees will not have a large height (tracked bits divided by radix).
 The maximum height of the tree will then **limit** the number of threads than can traverse the tree concurrently.

 Running the test program for **lock_level** using perf, we can see that the main overhead for this implementation is the lock of mutexes.

-**perf record ./radix_test -b20 -r4 -k5000000 -l10000000 -t1 -p32 -ilock_level**
+**perf record ./radix_test -b20 -r4 -k5000000 -l10000000 -p32 -ilock_level**

 **perf report --stdio**